 Although the specifics have not been made public, a data breach at this scale does not happen because of a single security failure; many things must have gone wrong.
 This is why it is important to conduct a full root cause investigation when a breach or signs of a breach have occurred.
 With so many security teams facing a constant stream of alerts, it is all too common to simply address the symptoms and remediate the surface-level vulnerability.
 However, with strong forensic and case management tools, investigators can dig through logs, incident records, and other data to trace the attack back to the original vulnerabilities that were exploited.

 D3 uniquely complements its award-winning SOAR platform with case management, digital forensics, and root cause analysis capabilities that go far beyond any other security operations platform on the market.
-Some of the world’s largest companies use D3 to quickly respond to potential data breaches and shut down recurring threats.
-Click here to learn more about our SOAR technology.
+Some of the world’s largest companies use D3 to quickly respond to potential data breaches and shut down recurring threats using our D3 SOAR technology.

 Thanks for joining us.
 We’ll see you back here next month for a new Data Breach of the Month.